bogdanrbucur/task-tracker/README.md

 - [ ] Add Due Date to the Task model
 - [ ] Scheduled function to check for overdue tasks and set the status to Overdue
 - [ ] Create Admin page to edit Departments and Statuses
+- [ ] Add history to the Task model and implement it in the Task view page.
+Every change should be recorded.